 In the UK there are screening programmes to try and identify patients with colorectal cancer at an earlier stage.
-As most bowel cancers start off as a small polyp, if these are detected and removed it is possible to reduce the likelihood of developing a cancer.
+As most bowel cancers start off as a small polyp, if these are detected and removed it is possible to reduce the likelihood of developing bowel cancer.
 The screening programmes consist of Bowel Scope, in which patients are offered a one-off flexible sigmoidoscopy at the age of 55, and faecal occult blood testing (FOBT), which is offered every 2 years to patients aged 60 – 74.
 These services will offered to you automatically, so long as you are registered with a GP.

 There are a number of symptoms that can be associated with bowel cancer.
 These include a change from your normal bowel habit, the presence of blood, unexplained weight loss or abdominal pains.
 Should these symptoms be present, you should discuss them with your GP at the earliest opportunity.
 In addition, the presence of iron deficiency anaemia on a blood test can be a sign.
 Sometimes, your GP may identify a lump in the abdomen or on undertaking a rectal examination.
-A referral can then be made to a colorectal surgeon for further assessment.
+A referral can then be made for further assessment.

 The colon and rectum are usually assessed with either a colonoscopy (“camera test”) or CT virtual colonoscopy (CT enema).
 Should a tumour be found at the time of a colonoscopy, small biopsies (tissue samples) will be taken to confirm the diagnosis.
 If a tumour was identified on a CT scan, it may be necessary to undergo a sigmoidoscopy or colonoscopy in order to get a biopsy for confirmation.
 You will need to undergo staging CT scans to see whether there are any signs the tumour has spread elsewhere.
 For tumours in the rectum an MRI scan is also performed.

 All patients diagnosed with colorectal cancer are discussed in a multi-disciplinary team (MDT) meeting.
-This is attended by colorectal surgeons, gastroenterologists, radiologists, oncologists, pathologists and clinical nurse specialists.
+This is attended by colorectal surgeons, radiologists, oncologists, pathologists and clinical nurse specialists.
 This allows us the opportunity to tailor the treatment plan for individual patients based on the information available from your investigations, together with knowledge about your general health.

 Following surgery, some patients may require chemotherapy.
 This is decided when the post-operative results are reviewed in the MDT.
 Should this be necessary, you will be informed in the first post-operative surgical clinic and a referral made to an oncologist.
-Patients are routinely followed for 5 years following bowel cancer treatment.
+Patients are routinely followed up for 5 years following bowel cancer treatment.
 If, at the end of this period, all is clear, you will be discharged back to the care of your GP.

 Cancer Research UK.
 Link